(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 If You Fall Victim to a Financial Scam

-The number one thing to remember if you find out you're a victim of financial fraud is that you're not alone.
+The number one thing to remember if you're a victim of financial fraud is that you're not alone.
 Millions of people have been victimized using different scam techniques and identity theft.

 While you may not get your money or personal information back, don't assume nothing can be done.
 You need to take action to try to retrieve your funds and prevent any further financial loss.